 Here are some Pilates exercises that target the abdominal muscles and promote core strength:

-1. The Hundred: This exercise targets the deep abdominal muscles, including the transverse abdominis.
+1. The Hundred -- This exercise activates the deep abdominal muscles, especially the transverse abdominis.
 Lie on your back with your knees bent and feet on the ground.
-Lift your head and shoulders off the ground and reach your arms forward.
-Pump your arms up and down while inhaling for five counts and exhaling for five counts, for a total of 100 pumps.
+Lift your head and shoulders off the floor, reach your arms forward, and pump them up and down while breathing in five counts and out five counts, completing 100 pumps.

 Reading more: